 For a UE which do not support [two TAs and RTD > CP capability], the requirements apply when Rx timing difference is less than CP.

 9.5.3 Measurement Reporting Requirements

-The UE shall send L1-RSRP reports only for report configurations configured for the active BWP, unless the UE supports [FG53-1], provided that the SSB is within the configured UE-specific CBW.
+The UE shall send L1-RSRP reports only for report configurations configured for the active BWP, unless the UE supports bwpOperationMeasWithoutInterrupt-r18, provided that the SSB is within the configured UE-specific CBW.